warrentalex26/warrentalex26/README.md

-# Hello guest, I'm Alexander Talavera 👋
+# Hello guest, I'm Alexander Talavera - Software Engineer 👋

-## About me 👨‍💻
+## About me 👨‍💻 - English(B2) - Spanish(Native)

-- 👨‍🎓 Computer Engineer 🧑‍🎓
+- 👨‍🎓 I studied in the university Computer Engineer 🧑‍🎓
 - 🧑‍🏫 I'm teacher on my free time to teach other to learn programming
 - 🆕 I love to learn about new technologies 🎈